Student-centric advice and objective recommendations

 Navigating Different Types of Student Loans

-In the class of 2020, about 55% of bachelor’s degree recipients took out student debt.
-With soaring university prices, it has become very common for students to take out debt in order to support their college education.
-So, if you are among that 55% of students, you are not alone.
+With soaring university prices, it is very common for students to take out debt in order to support their college education.
+So, if you are among the vast number of students with college loans, you are not alone.
 However, it’s important to remember that not all types of student loans are the same.

 Jump ahead to: